6 Reasons Why Timothy Hay is a Big Deal for Rabbits

 Written by The Rabbit Hole Hay Team

 If you've spent any time looking around the internet for tips on rabbit care and rabbit chewing mechanics then you have run into lots of suggestions on what and how to feed your rabbit.
-All of them suggesting a diet of grass hays, mainly Timothy Hay (First Cut, Second Cut, or Third Cut).
+All of them suggesting a diet of grass hays, mainly Timothy Hay (First Cut, Medium, or Soft).

 Grass hay, like Timothy Hay, is an important staple in the diet of rabbits.
 For rabbits 7 months and older grass hay should make up 80% of their diet.
 The constant foraging and grazing encouraged by hay helps to keep them physically active and mentally stimulated.
 It also helps to wear down their teeth while the long strand fiber helps to keep their digestion regular and functioning properly.

 So here are six reasons why Timothy Hay is one of the best choices for your rabbit to keep them happy and healthy.

 1. High in Fiber

 Timothy Hay is extremely high in fiber, which is essential to your rabbit’s digestive health.
 Too many treats can throw off your rabbit’s digestive system and can lead to obesity and potential diarrhea.